Author:

 Finding suitable accommodation is a crucial aspect of student life, especially for those travelling to study abroad.
 When looking for accommodation, international students usually have two options: University of Tartu dormitories or private accommodation, such as an apartment or a room in a shared apartment.
 The decision often depends on students’ monthly budget and personal preferences.
 Our international students Cody and Elfi shared their experiences with different types of accommodation in Tartu on the “Tiksu to UniTartu” podcast episode.

-Elfi is a second-year student from Azerbaijan, studying bachelor’s in Science and Technology.
+Elfi is a second-year student from Azerbaijan, studying bachelor’s programme in Science and Technology.
 When she moved to Tartu, she opted for the university's dormitories.
 The University of Tartu dorms website offers a user-friendly accommodation section listing all available dorms, their locations, and room types.
 Elfi resides in Raatuse 22, where she shares a three-bedroom apartment with other students.
 She highlighted the straightforward process of selecting a dorm room and the flexibility to choose a randomly assigned roommate or the possibility of applying for a room with a friend.
 For Elfi, the fixed rent, which included utilities, made it a financially viable option, allowing her to focus on her studies without worrying about fluctuating expenses.

 Getting a spot in the dorm can be a bit difficult due to limited places, so you have to follow the instructions sent to you by the university and apply as soon as possible.
 Once you are offered a place in one of the dorms, you need to pay the deposit.
 When you arrive, you will get your key from Raatuse 22* dormitory reception, which is open 24/7.